katiecai/azure-functions-rabbitmq-extension/README.md

 The above sample waits on a trigger from the queue named "queue" connected to the connection string value of key "RabbitMQConnection."
 The output binding takes the messages from the trigger queue and outputs them to queue "hello" connected to the connection configured by the key "RabibtMQConnection".
 When running locally, add the connection string setting to appsettings.json file.
 When running in Azure, add this setting as [ConnectionString ](https://azure.microsoft.com/en-us/blog/windows-azure-web-sites-how-application-strings-and-connection-strings-work/) for your app.

-The above sample uses the RabbitMQ extension both to bind to an output queue and to wait on a trigger.
-In this example, we wait on a message from the queue "queue" connected to localhost.
-Once we receive a new message in that queue, the trigger fires.
-We then set the output binding to the variable **outputMessage**, which we then configure to be sent to the queue named "hello".

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a